tinisi/slack-stuart/README.md

+#This is an Inactive fork!

+I forked this for a job interview programming "homework" assignment.
+Probably won't get back to this, but it was a fun project that resulted in a great job with cool people.

 #Stuart

 Stuart is an extensible Slack Bot.
 Ready to take on any task that you've programmed.
 He's intended to be run as a separate Node service.
 Once configured within your Slack instance, he will listen to your wishes and do the best he can to service you.